David Buchanan (baseball): Cincinnati Reds

 On August 27, 2024, Buchanan was traded to the Cincinnati Reds in exchange for cash considerations.
 His contract was selected on August 31 and he was added to the Major League roster, his first time on an MLB roster in nearly nine years.
 He tossed 3 1/3 innings of one–run ball against the Milwaukee Brewers, and was designated for assignment by Cincinnati the following day.
 Buchanan cleared waivers and was sent outright to the Triple–A Louisville Bats on September 3.
 He elected free agency on October 31.

 Texas Rangers

 On January 3, 2025, Buchanan signed a minor league contract with the Texas Rangers.
 In six starts for the Triple-A Round Rock Express, he logged an 0–1 record and 5.28 ERA with 19 strikeouts over 29 innings of work.
 Buchanan was released by the Rangers organization on April 28.

 Fubon Guardians

 On May 3, 2025, Buchanan signed with the Fubon Guardians of the Chinese Professional Baseball League.
+He made 11 starts for the Guardians, compiling a 1-4 record and 1.95 ERA with 39 strikeouts across 64 2/3 innings pitched.
+Buchanan became a free agent following the season.

+TSG Hawks

+On February 28, 2026, Buchanan signed with the TSG Hawks of the Chinese Professional Baseball League.